pbinkley/dsc_git_workshop/exercises/exercise3.md

 Exercise 3
 ==========

-* Download the test metadata record set from the [here](https://github.com/ualbertalib/dsc_git_workshop/blob/master/records.zip) and add them to your repository directory, then commit them with an appropriate message.
+* Download the test metadata record set from [here](https://github.com/ualbertalib/dsc_git_workshop/blob/master/records.zip) (click on the link, then click "Download") and add them to your repository directory, then commit them with an appropriate message.
 * Delete exercise1.txt from your repostory and commit the change.